Why is it so tough to sleep in the heat?

 6. Can you use cooling-friendly bedding and pyjamas?

 Natural fabrics like cotton and silk are likely to wick moisture away from the skin more effectively than synthetic materials.
 Some mattresses are specially designed to improve their temperature regulating properties.
-Research has shown that using a specially designed cooling pillow can decrease the body’s sweat rate under humid conditions.
+Research has shown that using a specially designed cooling pillow can decrease the body’s sweat rate under humid conditions which we're prone to when sleeping in heat.

 7. Is a cool drink within reach?